auth0/docs/articles/users/concepts/overview-progressive-profiling.md

 ## How progressive profiling works with Auth0

-You can get information for your progressive profile from Auth0.
-Every user that authenticates through Auth0 gets a User Profile and the profile's contents can come from different sources:
+Every time a user authenticates through Auth0, Auth0 updates their user profile and with data that can come from different sources:

 * Properties supplied by the identity provider (such as LinkedIn, Facebook, or any [connection](/identityproviders)).
 * Attributes that are dynamically created in [Auth0 Rules](/rules) .